Homepage of the site 'What to do with your life?'

 •

-The proliferation of jobs that are not directly useful corresponds to Parkinson's law, which is not taken into account, and therefore not combated, which leads to an increase in social tensions through the growing pressure of the non-directly productive on the productive.
+The proliferation of jobs that are not directly useful corresponds to the Parkinson's Law not being taken into account, and therefore not being counteracted, which leads to increased social tensions due to the growing pressure from the non-productive on the productive.

-The loss of confidence in the elites results from the low quality of their decisions in terms of rigor of reasoning and conformity to the general interest.
+The loss of trust in the elites results from the poor quality of their decisions in terms of rigor of reasoning and of conformity to the general interest.

 •